 In situations where a high-impact player is unavailable, the committee may consider this as part of its evaluation of the above criteria.
-In addition, the NPI will not be used for selections in 2022 but will be evaluated by the committee for potential use in the future.

 The National Collegiate Women's Ice Hockey Committee does not consider outside polls as a source for selections.